JamesMcCullochDickens/SurrealExps/README.md

 the number of processes you use according to your CPU specs.

 # Training and Inference:
 Run train_rgb.sh, adjusting gpus used with the --gpu_override flag.
-I use 2 gpus with 24 GB of VRAM, and a batch size of 128.
+I used 2 gpus with 24 GB of VRAM, and a batch size of 128.
 For single
 GPU training, I recommend a batch size of 64 images and 16-bit mixed precision training.

 # Eval Results